amr-abdelhamid/refbook/manuscript/7-NewProjects.md

 **Code metrics should only be used for enhancing code, not for anything else.** You should never use them to judge personal capabilities, individual performance, or team productivity, especially if the team is enhancing poor code with already lots of problems.
 Using code metrics in evaluation and ranking people and teams creates a very unsafe environment and drives negative behaviors.
 Eventually, you may get better code metrics, but less maintainable code:

-{icon=quote-left}
+{icon:quote-left}
-G> *“People with targets and jobs dependent upon meeting them will probably meet the targets – even if they have to destroy the enterprise to do it.”*
+B> *“People with targets and jobs dependent upon meeting them will probably meet the targets – even if they have to destroy the enterprise to do it.”*
-G>
+B>
-G> \- *- W. Edwards Deming*
+B> \- *- W. Edwards Deming*

 One example for that is the code size.
 As a general rule, you should keep your code base simple and remove any unnecessary code.
 If you reward the behavior of reducing code size (or punish the otherwise behavior), probably you'll get code like this first code sample below, which is three line of code, instead of the second self-explanatory code sample, which is fourteen lines of code: